 But if you spend a little more money in the first place to buy strong materials like brick and mortar, your house would withstand the gust of wind, and you wouldn’t have to shell out on rebuilding your house from scratch.

-Is It Clinically Proven to Increase Bone Density?
+Is It Clinically Supported to Increase Bone Density?

 What it all boils down to, is what you’re hoping to achieve by taking a calcium supplement.
 For a lot of people, that is to stop bone loss, increase bone density, and escape the fear and paranoia of osteoporosis.